NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

 Tutorial
 ========

-In this tutorial, we are going to describe how to finetune a BERT-like models based on `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`_ :cite:`nlp-glue-devlin2018bert` on `GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding <https://openreview.net/pdf?id=rJ4km2R5t7>`_ :cite:`nlp-glue-wang2018glue`.
+In this tutorial, we are going to describe how to finetune a BERT-like model based on `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`_ :cite:`nlp-glue-devlin2018bert` on `GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding <https://openreview.net/pdf?id=rJ4km2R5t7>`_ :cite:`nlp-glue-wang2018glue`.
 The code used in this tutorial is based on ``examples/nlp/glue_benchmark/glue_benchmark_with_bert.py``.

 GLUE tasks description